BLIND BROOK HIGH SCHOOL

 Senior Options is an off-campus experience that fulfills the mission statement.
 Students must secure their own off-campus placement and supervisor.
 They will choose and pursue an area of interest and complete either an internship, community service, an independent project, or an internship/independent project combination.
 Students will not be able to receive monetary compensation nor be supervised by a family member.
 Students will receive school credit for successful participation and completion of this program.

-The start-up date of this program is during the week of May 1, 2017.
-The program will conclude on June 7, 2017.
+The start-up date of this program is during the week of May 3, 2021 (dependent on AP exams).
+The program will conclude on June 10, 2021.

-For Independent and Internship/Independent Combinations, students will be required to develop a proposal in consultation with the mentor.
+For Independent and Internship/Independent Combinations, students will be required to develop a proposal in consultation with a coach.
+A coach is the person who will guide you throughout the duration of the project.
+It will be someone other than the Sr. Options Coordinator or Mentor.
 This proposal must include the goals and objectives of the project, a description of the project, and how students expect to accomplish this project.
+You will work with your Coach in conjunction with your Mentor.

 Please Note: If the Community Service component is chosen, the hours completed during Senior Options must be in addition to the required hours of community service.